 Most roadside campgrounds generate a thriving cottage industry with locals selling little bundles of camp firewood.
 That’s good for the local economy.
 You also have to be careful about transporting firewood these days, when invasive insect pest species like the highly damagingAsian longhorn beetle can get a free ride

-But for campsites more than a mile from the road and hauling in firewood makes absolutely no sense, especially when you are camped in a forest where there are dead and downed branches and trees around.
-Don’t ever cut living trees for firewood.
+But for campsites more than a mile from the road, hauling in camp firewood makes absolutely no sense, especially when you are camped in a forest where there are dead and downed branches and trees all around.
+Don’t ever cut living trees for camp firewood.
 First, it’s illegal unless you are on private land and have permission.
 Second, green wood doesn’t burn well or give off much heat if it does burn.

-To split our campfire wood and pound in our support stakes for fire building (to learn how to build a campfire go here), we’ve settled on the Sport Axe from Gerber.
+To split our campfire wood and pound in our support stakes for fire building (to learn how to build a campfire go here), we’ve settled on the Gerber Sport Axe .
 At 22 oz. with sheath, this little axe features a razor-sharp Fiskars steel head and a virtually-unbreakable 14” nylon handle.
-It’s simply perfect—infinitely stronger, lighter, sharper, better than any hardware-store hatchet.
-They also make smaller and larger versions if your needs are different, and one version comes with a pretty good saw hidden in the hollow handle.
+It’s simply perfect—infinitely stronger, lighter, sharper, better than any hardware-store hatchet and it splits wood amazingly well (use your saw for cutting–it’s more efficient).
+They also make smaller and larger versions if your needs are different, and one version comes with a pretty good little saw hidden in the hollow handle.